ZupIT/ritchie-docs/.github/ISSUE_TEMPLATE/improvement_request.md

 ---
 name: Improvement request
-about: Suggest an improvement for the project docummentation
+about: Suggest a change or an improvement for the documentation.
 labels: improvement
 assignees: ''